rui314/mold/README.md

   depending on your $PREFIX), and `ld` command should be there.
 The `ld` is actually a symlink to `mold`.
 So, all you need is to pass `-B/usr/libexec/mold` (or `-B/usr/local/libexec/mold`) to GCC.

+If you haven't installed `mold` to any `$PATH`, you can still pass `-fuse-ld=/absolute/path/to/mold` to clang to use mold.
+GCC does not take an absolute path as an argument for `-fuse-ld` though.

 </details>